 - The Google Home Starter Kit

-To start, open the app on a mobile device — one that's connected to the same Wi-Fi signal as your Google Home Mini or Google Home Hub.
+To start, open the app on a mobile device — one that's connected to the same Wi-Fi signal as your Google Home smart speaker or Home Hub.

-There are many options to choose, and they're all identified by color.
+There are 10 options to choose, and they're all identified by color instead of a name or gender.
 The first eight you can select are various American accented voices — four female and four male.
 The last two are one with a British accent, and one with an Australian accent — both are female.

-After selecting the voice that appeals to you, you'll start to hear it coming through your Google Home Mini or other Google Home device.
-All the voices are fairly bland and generic, but perfectly pleasant.
+After selecting the voice that appeals to you, you'll start to hear it coming through your Google Home devices, and through the Assistant on your iOS or Android smartphone.

 You can select your Assistant's new voice by picking a color in the appGearBrain